edinaftcteams/ftc-shared/PID/readme.md

 # PID

 This section is a collection of PID information.
 There is a lot of text and a bit of code, but not a lot of "copy and paste" code.
-Think of this a the place to learn what PID is and how you might use it.
+Think of this as a place to learn what PID is and how you might use it.

 P = Proportional